dotnet/docs/docs/azure/sdk/aspnetcore-guidance.md

 ## Apply configurations

-Azure service clients support configurations to change their default behaviors.
+Azure SDK service clients support configurations to change their default behaviors.
 There are two ways to configure service clients:

 - [Configuration files](/dotnet/core/extensions/configuration-providers#json-configuration-provider) are generally the recommended approach because they simplify app deployments between environments and reduce hard coded values.
 - Inline code configurations can be applied when you register the service client.
 For example, in the [Register clients and subclients](#register-service-clients) section, you explicitly passed the URI variables to the client constructors.